Ali786kumail/udwall/README.md

 ## Related Projects

-**[LiveReview](https://hexmos.com/livereview)** - I'm building a private AI code review tool that runs on your LLM key (OpenAI, Geminietc.) designed for Organizations.
-Check it out, if that's your kind of thing.
+**[LiveReview](https://hexmos.com/livereview)** - I'm building a private AI code review tool that runs on your LLM key (OpenAI, Gemini, etc.) designed for Organizations.
+Check it out if that's your kind of thing.

 LiveReview helps you get great feedback on your PR/MR in a few minutes.

 Saves hours on every PR by giving fast, automated first-pass reviews.
-Helps both junior/senior engineers to go faster.
+Helps both junior and senior engineers work faster.

-If you're tired of waiting for your peer to review your code or are not confident that they'll provide valid feedback, here's LiveReview for you.
+If you're tired of waiting for your peers to review your code or are not confident they'll provide valid feedback, LiveReview is here for you.

 ## ⭐ Star This Repository